paperplanefactory/paperplane-photography-theme/README.md

 ### :exclamation: How to set it up:
 * create a page and set "Home" as template;
+* configure requested options;
 * in WordPress "Settings > Reading" options set it as home page;
-* go to "Theme settings" set "Theme version" (useful for forcing cache clearing) and links you want to appear in footer;
+* go to "Theme settings" to set links you want to appear in footer.
+"Theme version" option can be useful for forcing cache clearing;
 * go to "Site settings" and set both "Typographic" and "Image gallery" options;

 ### :star: Useful plugin to install